 - Psychological pain and trauma as a result of the accident

-It is important to recognise that some effects of road traffic accidents involving uninsured or stolen vehicles are not always obvious immediately but can affect your life in the long-run.
-Long-term injuries or effects can have the ability to impact your life and have a severe detrimental effect.
+It is important to recognise that some effects of road traffic accidents involving uninsured or stolen vehicles are not always obvious immediately but can affect your life in the long run.
+Long-term injuries or effects can have the ability to impact your life and have a severely detrimental effect.
 Some long-term effects may cause disability and prevent you from living the life you had before the incident.
 Such effects include;

 - Brain damage